 5. Contingency Planning

 hings go wrong.
 Poll officials get sick and don't show up.
 Materials wind up at the wrong place, or get lost completely.
-Minority language voters appear in unexpected polling places.
-An effective minority language program includes plans for addressing problems, such as training for poll officials in how to deal with surprise situations, back-up communication between the polling places and the central election office, and extra material and bilingual personnel to plug gaps.
+Language minority voters appear in unexpected polling places.
+An effective language minority program includes plans for addressing problems, such as training for poll officials in how to deal with surprise situations, back-up communication between the polling places and the central election office, and extra material and bilingual personnel to plug gaps.

 Again, close communication with the minority community will help minimize the fallout from those inevitable problems that will occur.

 6. Assess, Analyze and Improve